JavierMatosD/ChessSolver/README.md

 ## Description

 This program solves chess puzzles and displays the solution in a graphical representation.
+The user can try to come up with the solution themselves and if they can't, see the answer move by move.

 ## Preliminary description